 One day, my friend calls.
 She lives in the same apartment building, but on the fifth floor.
 "Come quick!
 Come up here!"
 We go to the window and look down at the street.
 There's a view of the Majestic Cafe parking lot, Detroit Medical Center, more brick apartments, and Woodward Avenue, the main drag.
 Three men in brightly colored ski masks are pouring gasoline all over our landlord Judith's Buick Riviera.
 One of the men throws a book of matches on it, and then they walk away.
 We clap and laugh and LAUGH as Judith's boyfriend tries to put the fire out with buckets then a garden hose.
 We didn't like Judith very much.
 Apparently, the drug dealers down the street didn't like her either.
 Especially after she called the cops on them.
 Another time at that window, we watch a drunk guy with a cinder block smash out the windshields of five cars in a row.
 The cops actually show up that time.

-One night, I get real shitty drunk on OE.
-We thought it'd be soooo funny to drink Olde English 800 malt liquor, just like all the other homeys in the D. All real funny until I have to drive home.
+One night, I get kinda shitty on OE.
+We thought it'd be fun to drink Olde English 800 malt liquor from the "party store," just like everyone else did in the D. All fun until I have to drive home.
 I mean, walking was ALWAYS out of the question, unless you wanted to maybe die, and cabs were rarely around.
 It'd be good to take all the side streets, I think to myself, kinda creep my way home.
 "Creeping" was all I'd done anyway since I lost my driver's license.
 If you lose your license, and you're a 22-year-old girl living in downtown Detroit, you have no choice but to keep driving.
 I'd been driving very carefully for almost a year, with no trouble.
 When the cops pull me over, my neck immediately breaks out in hives.
-This is it—I'm going to jail, oh sweet Mary mother of God, I'm going to jail IN DETROIT.
+This is it—I'm going to jail, oh sweet Mary mother of God, I'm going to jail.
 Two football-player-sized black policemen come up to my car.
 Instead of asking for my license, they ask if I know I'm driving the wrong way down a one-way street.
 I try to explain.
 Oh fuck.
 My speech is slurry.
 "What's that?" policeman one says, pointing to the red gas can in the back of my car.
 "I ran outta gas two days ago," I say.
 "Don't you know it's Devil's Night?" says policeman two.
 (Devil's Night, the night before Halloween, is the Detroit phenomenon where residents set fire to empty buildings.
 One year, over 800 houses burned to the ground in less than 72 hours.)
 "You know, you can go to jail for even having that in your possession."
 "I wasn't gonna burn anything, I swear to God, please believe me," I say.
 "Okay, okay," one says, "but I gotta take that can."
 "What are you doing down here anyway, blondie?
 This is a bad neighborhood," says the other.
 "Where are you trying to go?"
 "Home.
 I live on Willis Street."
 "Okay, then, follow us.
 We'll give you an escort.
 You really shouldn't be here."